We’ll be comparing two Chinese-made robot vacuums in detail, the 360 S6 versus the Roborock S5 Max.

 The low airflow of the S6 was a disappointment to me, with only 7.91 CFM at performance mode (or Max).

 I was hoping it would have at least 15 CFM, a decent number for a robot vacuum at this price point.

 But it has less airflow than the Roomba 675 and 690.

 Cleaning performance comparison: 360 S6 vs. Roborock S5 Max

 First, here are the scores from both robots.

-Based on the results above, the Roborock S5 Max is the better cleaning robot.
+The Roborock S5 Max is the better cleaning robot based on the results above.
 It picked up more debris on both the surface and deep cleaning tests.

 Also, the S5 Max has more usable power at the lower settings.
 Even at quiet mode, it left less dirt on this area under the dust container versus the S6, whose lowest setting I don’t recommend for vacuuming.